 In early 2000, national organizations representing PAs, including the National Commission on Certification of Physician Assistants (NCCPA), the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA), the American Academy of Physician Assistants (AAPA), and the Physician Assistant Education Association (PAEA) worked to develop a set of overarching competencies for PAs and the PA professions, simply known as Competencies for the Physician Assistant Profession.
 The Competencies were subsequently nationally adopted in 2005, revised in 2012, and intended to serve as a ‘map’ for both the development and the maintenance of professional competencies inherent to PAs and the PA profession.

 As noted in the Competencies document, some of the competencies are acquired during the PA education process while others are developed and honed throughout a PA’s career.
 The School of PA Medicine acknowledges the importance of the National Competencies and further recognizes that, although excellent benchmarks for PA performance, not all of the Competencies can truly be evaluated within a PA education program.
-As such, the School of PA Medicine has adapted the Competencies into specific measurable outcomes, each falling within the general heading of the original competencies (e.g., Medical Knowledge), but reduced to a specific and measurable performance item that best reflects the goals of the Department as follows:
+As such, the School of PA Medicine has adapted the Competencies into specific measurable outcomes, each falling within the general heading of the original competencies (e.g., Medical Knowledge), but reduced to a specific and measurable performance item that best reflects the goals of the School as follows:

 - Medical Knowledge: PAs must demonstrate core knowledge about established and evolving biomedical and clinical sciences and the application of this knowledge to patient care in their area of practice.
 In addition, PAs are expected to demonstrate an investigatory and analytic thinking approach to clinical situations.
 Upon completion of the program students will be able to: